hilakornis/Snake-AI-Pygame-With-Fixes/README.md

 Original Code:
 https://github.com/patrickloeber/snake-ai-pytorch/tree/main

-The Tutorial showed that we need to also fix :
+The tutorial also showed that we need to also fix :
 - snake is in an endless loop.
 - snake traps itself and dies :(

-Thank for reading and have a wonderfall rest of the week :)
+Thank for reading and have a wonderful  rest of the week :)